7/22/2024

 CEO

 Okay, thank you.
-Before I open up to questions, I'm going to deal with the first question.
-What does material mean?
-We don't know what material means, although clearly we think the minimum floor on price falls into Q2 is going to be above 5%.
+Before I open up to questions, I'm going to deal with the first question, what does material mean?
+We don't know what material means, although clearly we think the pricing, the minimum floor on price falls into Q2 is going to be above 5%.
 Could it get to double digits?
 It could.
-It doesn't look that way at the moment, but pricing on closed-in bookings is getting weaker as we have moved through July.
-We see no reason why that will change in August and certainly no reason why it will change in September.
-We are now going on a front foot aggressively and we will continue to aggressively advertise low fare availability.
-We will maintain our targeted -96% load factors.
-We have a much lower cost base than any other airline and if the fares are going to be materially lower this year, then that's what it's going to be.
-We repeatedly guide everyone that our fare guidance, to the extent that we give fare guidance, is always dependent upon closed-in bookings.
-And the reality is that during June and also now into July and August, which is surprising given the capacity constraints, closed-in pricing is materially weaker.
+It doesn't look that way at the moment, but pricing on close-in bookings is getting weaker as we have moved through July.
+We see no reason why that would change in August and certainly no reason why it would change in September.
+We are now going on a front foot aggressively, and we will continue to aggressively advertise low fare availability.
+We will maintain our targeted 95%, 96% load factors.
+We have a much lower cost base than any other airline, and if the fares are going to be materially lower this year, then that's what it's going to be.
+We repeatedly guide everyone that our fare guidance, to the extent that we give fare guidance, is always fair. dependent upon close-in bookings.
+And the reality is that during June and also now into July and August, which is surprising given the capacity constraints, close-in pricing is materially weaker.
 It is down on where it was prior year.
 Why?
 We don't know.
-We look around and we see the consumer spending under pressure all over Europe.
+We look around and we see that consumer spending under pressure all over Europe.
 There's no one market where we're seeing any material strength or weakness.
 We think the consumer is under significant pressure across Europe.
-Interest rates are materially higher, mortgage loans, etc. are materially higher.
-Most consumer-facing operators are under pressure and we believe that is being translated into air People are traveling.
+Interest rates are materially higher.
+Mortgage loans, et cetera, are materially higher.
+Most consumer-facing operators are under pressure, and we believe that is being translated into air travel.
+People are traveling.
 We are growing strongly, although we're growing at a slower pace than we had originally budgeted to because of the Boeing aircraft deliveries.
-But we are having to increasingly discount to fill our flight.
+But we are having to increasingly discount to fill our flights.
 We think that's good news for passengers, even if it means short-term pain for shareholders.
-I share your pain obviously, but we're better off at the moment.
-If the consumer is under pressure and there has to be price discounting, then we will lead the discounting and we're going to continue to lead that price discounting through July, August and September.
-I will now open it up for questions please.
+I share your pain, obviously, but we're better off at the moment.
+If the consumer is under pressure and there has to be price discounting, then we will lead the price discounting and we're going to continue to lead that price discounting through July, August and September.
+I will now open it up for questions, please.

 speaker